-Gwen is one of Britain's leading actresses, well known for her many popular television and theatre roles.
+Gwen is currently playing Vi Highway in Eastenders and is one of Britain's leading actresses, well known for her many popular television and theatre roles.

 Gwen's film appearances include: Small Town Killers, Another Mother's Son, Death, Hope and Charity, The Lady in the Van, Richard's Things and Monty Python's Life of Brian.